Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 Now Free HubSpot integration is also available in MetForm.
 It ensures flawless customer relationship management.
 With MetForm HubSpot integration, you can store all the data properly in the HubSpot account and get access to any data in the shortest possible time.

 == Mailchimp Integration ==
 You can use MailChimp in your contact form so that, you can collect and send leads from WordPress to MailChimp.
-Also, create MailChimp signup or lead generation forms and boxes with custom style and expand your lead list.
+Also, create MailChimp signup or lead generation forms and boxes with a custom style and expand your lead list.

 == Features ==
 - **Built with Elementor:** With the most powerful Elementor forms builder, create your impressive forms without any experience and professional knowledge with the easiest drag and drop feature.
 Most importantly, MetForm form builder is a real-time tool, it is budget-friendly and time-saving.
-We are providing every possible functionality that you want to create a booking form, contact form or any other form with an Elementor page builder.
+We are providing every possible functionality that you want to create a booking form, contact form, or any other form with an Elementor page builder.
+Learn how to Create a WordPress Booking Form with MetForm 👇
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K7YJmNn9nIY?list=PL3t2OjZ6gY8NoB_48DwWKUDRtBEuBOxSc" title="How to Create a WordPress Booking Form with MetForm || Step by Step Guide to Do it Yourself Easily" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

   Sometimes, you might need to build inquiry forms to collect reporting.
 By using MetForm form builder, you can get inquiry reports and bring inquiry management solutions through inquiry forms.

 - **Elementor Input Fields:** To create your desirable lead generation forms, We have designed a lot of Elementor widgets fields to build your form and any style you want with Text field, Email field, Number field, Date field Time field, Select field, Textarea field, Checkbox field, Radio field, Switcher field, Range slider field, URL field, Password field, Response Message, Opt-in, reCAPTCHA, Rating, File Upload, and many more.